WaterSense Labeled Irrigation Controllers

 To earn the WaterSense label, landscape irrigation controllers must be able to adequately meet the watering needs of a landscape without overwatering.
 As with all other WaterSense labeled products, WaterSense labeled controllers will be independently certified to ensure that they meet the WaterSense criteria for efficiency and performance.

-Interested in finding out more about the draft specifications for weather-based irrigation controllers?
+Interested in finding out more about the final specifications for weather-based irrigation controllers?
 Please visit the Weather-Based Irrigation Controller Specification page for more detailed information.

 Manufacturers, retailers, and distributors that produce or sell weather-based irrigation controllers are welcome to become a WaterSense partner.